lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 The service layer is responsible for transferring data between the interface layer and the internet, local databases, or the filesystem.
 This layer may also perform other non-functional duties such as  caching, syncing, etc.

-The interface layer does something with all this data that is ultimately the purpose of the app.
+The interface layer does something with all this data - which is ultimately the purpose of the app.

 This two layer architecture is too simple.
 It does not account for the placement of all of the responsibilities of the so called *interface layer*.
 A lot of processing happens in this layer.
-All of this processing ends up inside a UIViewController.
+Many times, all of this processing ends up inside a UIViewController.

 In commercial applications, UIViewControllers get large.
 I've seen 2000 lines in a UIViewController.

 VIPER is a micro-architecture - a predefined set of classes that work together to structure a solution.
 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

-In this article I will describe the various components and responsibilites of the VIPER architecture.
+In this article I will describe the various components and responsibilities of the VIPER architecture.

 In the next article, I'm going to demonstrate that the VIPER architecture can be very simple to implement and show how its benefits can be realized very quickly.
-I'll use the requirement and solution to the Complex UITableView from the last [post]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Part-2.html) as the basis of this example.
+I'll use the requirement and solution to [Solving a Complex UITableView Even More Swiftly]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Even-More-Swiftly.html) as the basis of this example.
 The app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
 I will be explaining this app in the next post.

 ## An Explanation of the VIPER Architecture